Ajit-Aj/QueryQuest/README.md

 # Query Quest

-**Query Quest** is a forum application where users can post content, participate in discussions, and manage their profiles.
+**Query Quest** is a forum application where users can post content, comment, like, and reply to discussions.
+It features following and unfollowing options to connect with others and allows users to create and manage personalized spaces for focused discussions.
+The platform fosters vibrant community engagement and interaction.
 The application is built with a React frontend using Vite and a Node.js backend with Express.js and MongoDB.

 ## Project Structure

-- **Frontend:** React with Vite
+- **Frontend:** React with Vite, Boostrap, ReactStrap, Scss
 - **Backend:** Node.js with Express.js
 - **Database:** MongoDB